Complicated pulmonary hydatid cyst

 0 images remaining

-Air filled cavitary lesion of approximate size 8*7 cm in right middle lobe containing membrane like structures noted.
+Air-filled cavitary lesion of approximate size 8 cm x 7 cm in right middle lobe containing membrane-like structures noted.
 The cavity communicates with a bronchus.
-Internal structures of the cavity showed shift on prone position.
-Tree in bud sign is seen in right lower lobe, left upper and lower lobe.
+Internal structures of the cavity shifts between supine and prone position.
+Tree in bud sign is seen in the right lower lobe, left upper and lower lobe.

 Air filled cavitary lesion with internal membranous structures noted in right middle lobe.
 Membranous structures moved anteriorly on prone position.There is communication of the cavity with a bronchus.
 Right lower lobe and left lung field show tree-in-bud sign suggestive of endobronchial spread (rupture of cyst into bronchus).